Satish980/employee-data-form/README.md

-# Employee Form Documentation
+# Employee Form Assignment

-A React-based application that includes an employee form with validation.
+This assignment includes an employee form with validation.
 Users can fill out the form, and appropriate alerts are displayed based on validation rules.

 ---